rmarciano/Springboard_introduction/DS1_supplement_U1.md

 ### 1.1 Demystifying data science

 For a fairly good overview of data science methods, read through [this blog post](http://www.thearling.com/text/dmtechniques/dmtechniques.htm).
-It provides a good overview of the many methods used in data science.
+(This page can no longer be found) It provides a good overview of the many methods used in data science.
 It’s not a complete list, though; “data science” is a pretty broad umbrella.

 What's a day in the life of a data scientist like?
 KDNuggets [has you covered](https://www.kdnuggets.com/2017/11/day-life-data-scientist.html), and Springboard [steps through the data science process](https://medium.springboard.com/the-data-science-process-the-complete-laymans-guide-to-what-a-data-scientist-actually-does-ca3e166b7c67).